JanCBrammer/biopeaks/README.md

 # 2. User Guide

 ## Installation
-Note that currently, `biopeaks` has been build and tested on Windows.
+Note that currently, `biopeaks` has been built and tested on Windows.
 Support for Linux and macOS will follow as soon as possible.